 Availability of Commercial Services: Per the specialized Wilderness Act finding to determine the "extent necessary" for commercial services in wilderness, commercial services would continue to be allowed under this alternative.
 However, the allocation of commercial support would be reduced to levels lower than those in the no-action alternative, in order to remain consistent with the overall reduction in visitor use under alternative 5.
-All visitors, including those that wished to engage in a stock-supported trip, and those that wished to have introductory or educational experiences in wilderness travel or in particular wilderness activities would have greater difficulty obtaining overnight permits for popular trailheads.
-Once an overnight permit was obtained, the ability to arrange for commercial support would be comparable to the no-action alternative.
-The Bearpaw Meadow High Sierra Camp would be reduced in size and the season of operation would be shortened.
-The Pear Lake Ski Hut would be converted to a non-commercial warming hut operated by the NPS.
+All visitors, including those that wished to engage in a stock-supported trip and those that wished to have introductory or educational experiences in wilderness travel or in particular wilderness activities would have greater difficulty obtaining overnight permits for popular trailheads.
+Once an overnight permit was obtained, the ability to arrange for commercial support would be converted to a non-commercial warming hut operated by the NPS.
 Visitors who want to experience wilderness but who need additional support to do so may not be able to receive this support from commercial services.